rossbm/generate-jokes/README.md

 # generate-jokes
 This repository will host my work on generating jokes using the r/jokes corpus.
 It is a follow up to my capstone project for Udacity's Machine Learning Nanodegree.
-The ultimate goal is to deploy it as either a twitter or reddit bot.
+The ultimate goal is to deploy it as either a bot or on a personal website.
+Due to the nature of the domain, one should be prepared for vulgarity.

+## How to use

+## Corpus

 ## Topics
 The first script/notebook generates topic vectors using non-negative matrix factorization.
 The topic vectors have 32 dimensions.